Satyam6623165/clarify/README.md

 - This is the backend of the clarify web application made with Spring boot.
 - The application is containerised using docker to enable hassle free local dev setup.
-- For the database mongodb has been used and the application is connected to a Mongodb Atlas cluster (Use free mongodb Atlas cluster which provides 512Mb space).
+- For the database mongodb has been used and the application is connected to a Mongodb Atlas cluster (Use free mongodb Atlas cluster).

 ## Setting up Locally